DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 were observed.
 Note that the authors used a minimal Debian (bookworm) virtual machine as their starting point.

-The authors solutions to these issues are discussed below:
+The authors' solutions to these issues are discussed below:

 1. [Bootstrap Failure due to Missing `aclocal` Command](#Bootstrap-Failure-due-to-Missing-aclocal-Command)